Larouex/OpcuaSmartKitchenEmulation/README.md

 * Administrators of an OPC-UA System

 ## Configuration Overview
-The overall goal of the emulation project is to use a series of related configuration files that support declarative definition of the telemetry from the OPCUA server.
-This approach makes it trivial to generate a large number of PLC emulations with fine grained control over the telemtry emiting frequency for subscribing clients.
+The goal of the emulation project is to use a series of related configuration files that support declarative definition of the telemetry from the OPCUA server.
+This approach makes it trivial to generate a large number of PLC emulations with fine grained control over the telemetry emiting frequency for subscribing clients.

 ### The Files and Relationships